Variational Analysis of Constrained M-Estimators: Motivation and Examples

 \subsection{Role of Constraints}

 Analysis using integral-type metrics such as those defined by $L^2$ and Hellinger distances leads to many of the well-known results for LS regression and ML estimation of densities.
 However, difficulties arise with the introduction of constraints, especially related to closedness and compactness of the class of function under consideration.
 For example, consider the class of bi-constant densities on $[0,1]$, with each density having one value on $[0,1/2]$ and potentially another value on $(1/2,1]$, that also must satisfy $f(x)<3/2$ for all $x\in [0,1]$.
 When the number of samples in $[0,1/2]$ is sufficiently different from that in $(1/2,1]$, the ML estimator over this class does not exist as the value of the density in the interval with the more samples would be pushed up towards the unattainable upper bound.
 The break-down is caused by a class of densities that is not closed.
 Although rather obvious here, the situation becomes nontrivial in nonparametric cases involving rich classes of functions that may even be misspecified.
-In fact, already the ML estimator over unimodal densities on $\reals$ fails to exist \cite{Birge.97}.
+In fact, already the ML estimators over unimodal densities on $\reals$ \cite{Birge.97} and over log-concave densities on $\reals^d$ for $n\leq d$ \cite{DumbgenSamworthSchuhmacher.11} fail to exist.

 For another example, suppose that the definition of a class includes the constraint that the maximizers of the functions should contain a given point in $\reals^d$.
 This constraint conveys information or assumption about the location of modes in the density setting and ``peaks'' in a regression problem.
 A sequence of estimates satisfying this constraint may have $L^2$ and Hellinger limits that violate it; the constraint is not closed under these metrics.
-Even the simple constraint that $f(\bar x) \geq 1$ for a given $\bar x\in\reals^d$, which is a constraint on a level set of $f$, would not be closed\footnote{Traditionally, the value of a density at a single point is ignored, but the situation can be different in estimation of other quantities and also when rather specific constraints need to be formulated.}.
-However, the constraints on maximizers and such level sets are indeed closed in the aw-distance; see Section 2.2 and, more comprehensively, Section 3.3.
+Even the simple constraint that $f(\bar x) \geq 1$ for a given $\bar x\in\reals^d$, which is a constraint on a level-set of $f$, would not be closed.
+However, the constraints on maximizers and such level-sets are indeed closed in the aw-distance; see Section 2.2 and, more comprehensively, Section 3.4.